Urethral sounding

 Urethral sounding is the practice of inserting objects (typically made from metal or silicone) into the urethra for sexual gratification.
-Medical probes called sounds are often used, giving the name.
+Probes called sounds are often used, giving the name.

-It resembles urethral dilatation, a urological procedure that uses urethral sounds to enlarge the inside diameter of the urethra and locate obstructions in the urethra, or as a treatment for urethral strictures, but is not carried out for medical reasons, nor typically with the same level of safety and hygenic precautions.
+It resembles urethral dilation, a urological procedure that uses urethral sounds to enlarge the inside diameter of the urethra and locate obstructions in the urethra, or as a treatment for urethral strictures, but is not carried out for medical reasons, nor typically with the same level of safety and hygienic precautions.

-Practice

-Urethral sounding can be performed on both the male and female urethra.

-Risks

-Urethral sounding can be considered as edge play because of its risks.